 Sudden pain in one of the knees is usually the result of overusing the knee or suddenly injuring it.
 In many cases, you don't need to see your GP.

-This page specifically gives information on pain in just one of the knees.
-It covers the most common and more unusual causes of knee pain, and offers advice on when you should see your GP.
+This page summarises some of the most common causes of pain in one or both knees, and offers advice on when you should see your GP.

 Common causes of knee pain